 The transport framing can be any framing protocol as long as the end-to-end preservation requirement is honored.
 In fact, the only constraints on the transport framing is that the transport section be able to adapt the ingress payload data to each of the successive transport protocols that may be used along the path and ultimately be able to adapt the user payload to the egress framing at the egress point.
 While specification of the connection end points, access framing, and other parameters associated with a connection are defined by the connection requester (or implicitly by the service definition), the choice of the transport protocol and associated transport path parameters are explicitly delegated to the network service provider in order to allow the provider the greatest latitude in finding a valid, available, and optimal path for the connection request.
 This is another example of how abstraction separates the user perception of a “connection” from that of the provider.
 While this abstraction simplifies the service concept, the NSI Architecture allows the omniscient requester to participate in these connection planning decisions.

-The transport section may influence the service levels as experienced by the payload data.

-Typically the Service Definition will allow the Requestor to specify the payload transit service levels rather than the Network-internal transport section protocols.

-It is the job of the local Network to decide how to fulfill these service levels by selecting the appropriate transport section protocol.

-Service definitions for Connection Services
+Service Definitions for Connection Services